SpiderDave/DavePatcher/README.md

         Example:
             text a010 FOOBAR

+    bitop [<op>]
+        Set the bitwise operation for commands to <op>.
+Valid operations are or, and and xor.
+If no operation supplied, then return commands to normal.
+This sets the variable BITOPER.

+    address <address>
+        Set the current address without using another command.
+This is the same as modifying the variable ADDRESS directly.

     find text <text>
         Find text data.
 Use the textmap command to set a custom format for the text.
 If no textmap is set, ASCII is assumed.